Forsinge/Piston/README.md

 part is likely what causes issues.

 Piston runs using UCI protocol in order to interact with external clients and automate games.
-Even though it plays bad, it should be capable of playing full games.
+Even though it plays bad, it is capable of playing full games.
 Below is a list of currently supported commands:

 <pre>
-d                       display the current position move [move]             make a move pm                      print all legal moves in the current position pt                      print tactical moves in the current position pq                      print quiet moves in the current position state                   print engine state stats                   print search statistics
+d                       display the current position move [move]             make a move in the current position pm                      print all legal moves in the current position pt                      print all tactical moves in the current position pq                      print all quiet moves in the current position state                   print information about the engine state stats                   print search statistics

 position startpos       set the current position to the starting position position fen [string]   set the current position to the given FEN string

-go perft [depth]        print the number of possible positions after [depth] moves go [time constraint]    start a search for the best move given the time constraints
+stop                    terminate an ongoing search go perft [depth]        search for the number of possible positions after [depth] moves go [time constraint]    start a search for the best move given the time constraints
                         (currently not fully implemented)

-stop                    terminate the ongoing search uci                     used by clients isready                 used by clients exit                    closes the client
+uci                     used by clients isready                 used by clients exit                    closes the client